strongloop/loopback-example-facade/README.md

 ### Microservices

 * **Account Number Generator:**
-Creates new account numbers
+  * Creates new account numbers
-    - POST: /GenerateAccount
   * interacts with core banking to generate account numbers
+     * POST: /GenerateAccount

 * **Customer:**
-Creates new customers and queries customers
+  * Creates new customers and queries customers
-    - POST: /Customer
-    - GET: /Customer ?CustomerNumber= &id=
   * interacts with core banking to generate customer numbers
+    * POST: /Customer
+    * GET: /Customer ?CustomerNumber= &id=

 * **Retail Account:**
-Creates new checking or savings account and queries retail accounts
+   * Creates new checking or savings account and queries retail accounts
-    - POST: /Account
-    - GET: /Account ?CustomerNumber=
-    - GET: /Account ?AccountNumber=
    * after creation of an account it creates a new account summary in core banking
+      * POST: /Account
+      * GET: /Account ?CustomerNumber=
+      * GET: /Account ?AccountNumber=
 * **CashMonitoringReport:**
-handles calls to a cash transactions monitoring system to avoid money laundering
+   * handles calls to a cash transactions monitoring system to avoid money laundering
-    - POST: /Customer/CashReporting
+     * POST: /Customer/CashReporting
-    - GET: /Customer/CashReporting ?CustomerNumber=
+     * GET: /Customer/CashReporting ?CustomerNumber=

 * **Loan Account:**
-Creates new loan accounts and queries loan accounts
+  * Creates new loan accounts and queries loan accounts
-    - POST: /Account
-    - GET: /Account ?CustomerNumber=
-    - GET: /Account ?AccountNumber=
   * after creation of an account it creates a new account summary in core banking
+    * POST: /Account
+    * GET: /Account ?CustomerNumber=
+    * GET: /Account ?AccountNumber=

 * **Transactions:**
-submits transactions on accounts in core-banking
+  * submits transactions on accounts in core-banking
+  * A debit transaction in one account will result in a credit transaction in another account.
-    - POST: /Transaction
+    * POST: /Transaction
-    - GET: /Transaction ?AccountNumber=
+    * GET: /Transaction ?AccountNumber=
     * Implements the transactions on accounts.
-    A debit transaction in one account will result in a credit transaction in another account.

 * **AchTransactions:**
-submits ACH transactions for bank to bank transfer
+  * submits ACH transactions for bank to bank transfer
-    - POST: /Transaction
-    - GET: /Transaction ?AccountNumber=
   * Implements ACH transactions, makes calls to ACH clearing house.
+    * POST: /Transaction
+    * GET: /Transaction ?AccountNumber=

 * **SwiftTransactions:**
-submits swift transactions for international transfers
+  * submits swift transactions for international transfers
-    - POST: /Transaction
-    - GET: /Transaction ?AccountNumber=
   * Implements call to swift gateways.
+    * POST: /Transaction
+    * GET: /Transaction ?AccountNumber=

 * **CashTransactions:**
-handles teller transactions
+  * handles teller transactions
-    - POST: /Transaction
-    - GET: /Transaction ?AccountNumber=
   * after posting the transaction, notifies any Cash Reporting/Money Laundering/Cash monitoring system.
+    * POST: /Transaction
+    * GET: /Transaction ?AccountNumber=

 * **Account Summary:**
-Updates summary data in core-banking, updated with monthly details for average balance, etc
+   * Updates summary data in core-banking, updated with monthly details for average balance, etc
-    - POST: /Account
+     * POST: /Account
-    - GET: /Account ?AccountNumber=
+     * GET: /Account ?AccountNumber=

 ### Caching